 Hey, I'm Anna.
-I'm currently a MATS scholar with Neel Nanda, and also doing a PhD at Imperial College London, supervised by David Boyle.
-I'm interested in interpretability and what this can teach us about how language models work and how we can make them safer.
+I'm currently an Anthropic safety fellow, and a PhD student at Imperial College London.
+Previously (Summer '25), I was a MATS scholar with Neel Nanda.
+I'm interested in interpretability and what this can teach us about how we can make language models safer.

-Before that, I studied Design Engineering, had a job designing and building experimental tilt-wing aircraft, and started a clean-tech company aimed at reducing household energy consumption.
+Before I started working in AI safety, I studied Design Engineering, had a job designing and building experimental tilt-wing aircraft, and started a clean-tech company aimed at reducing household energy consumption.
 Outside research, I climb rocks and mountains.

 News

-- July 2025 I'm helping to organise the NeurIPS 2025 Workshop on Actionable Interpretability.
+- July 2025 I'm helping to organise the NeurIPS 2025 Workshop on Mechanistic Interpretability.
 We're looking for reviewers: please volunteer here!

 - June 2025 We had two papers accepted to ICML workshops.
 More info in the research section below!